knative/docs/blog/docs/articles/kubevirt_meets_eventing.md

 With almost all our necessary components ready-to-go it is time to bring the use case "Monitoring Virtual Machines with Knative Eventing" to life.
 The final missing pieces are the function, deployed as a Knative Service (`ksvc`), and the corresponding `triggers`.
 The `triggers` will do the routing of events from the Broker to a Sink (in our case, the deployed function).
 Think of it like: "When an event matching this filter arrives in the broker, send it to this service (e.g. a function)."

-Remember, we want our CMDB database automatically and event-driven updated based on virtuial machine creation or deletion operations.
-Important is, that we are only interested in specific data which should be feet into the DB.
+Remember, we want our CMDB database automatically updated based on virtual machine creation or deletion operations.
+Crucially, we are only interested in specific data which should be fed into the DB.

 The following output shows a so-far empty PostgreSQL DB.
 Notce that the columns are matching the jsonata expressions from the configured `EventTransform` CR.